 If you are not sure how to get started, consider the savings options listed below:

 Saving automatically is the easiest and most effective way to reach your savings goals because once set up, you do not need to remember to pay yourself first every month (before you spend any of the money you have coming into your household).
-It guarantees that you will contribute to your savings accounts each month, instead of waiting until the end of the month and depositing whatever is left over.
+It guarantees that you will contribute to your savings accounts each month, instead of waiting until the end of the month and depositing whatever money is left over.
 You can save automatically by having your employer deposit a percentage of your paycheck into a savings account each month, while the remainder goes to your checking account.
 You can also set up recurring transfers through your bank or credit union.
 Any time you get a raise or a bonus, update the amount of money you’re putting into savings – don’t use it as an excuse to unnecessarily upgrade your lifestyle.

 Save for the Unexpected

 A rainy-day fund is used when the refrigerator breaks, for example, and you need $700 for repairs.
 An emergency fund would come into play if your spouse was laid off and you need enough money to cover the loss of income to your family for the amount of time it takes them to find a new position.
 Because a rainy-day fund is smaller (between $500 and $1,000), it’s the easier fund to save for.
-Once you have that amount saved up, you can turn your attention to your emergency fund, which should have at least three to six months of living expenses stored in it, depending on how secure your paycheck is each month.
+Once you have that amount saved up, you can turn your attention to your emergency fund, which should have between three and six months of living expenses stored in it, depending on how secure your paycheck is each month.
 The good news is that once these accounts are fully funded, you can put any extra money into retirement or your regular savings account because you only need to replenish the funds if you have to delve into them during an emergency.

-4. Save by Paying Down Debt
+Save by Reducing Debt

 Addressing your outstanding debt is another way to approach saving.
 Reducing debt now reduces the amount of interest paid in the long run.
 Consider a $5,000 credit card bill and an 8% interest rate.
 If you paid $100 per month, it would take 62 months (just over five years) to pay off your debt, and you would pay over $1,100 in interest.
 If you raised your monthly payments to $150 per month, you would pay off the same debt in just over three years and pay only $673 in interest.
 There are a few well known methods you can use to pay down your debt, including the snowball method and the avalanche method.